(Last Update: 04/22/2025)

 - RESPIRATORY ISSUES: Sneezing, coughing, wheezing, and a runny or stuffy nose can result from inhaling allergens like dust, mite feces, or mold spores.

 - SKIN REACTIONS: Red, itchy rashes or eczema flare-ups might indicate an allergic reaction.
-Contact with certain chemicals or allergens in the mattress can cause these.

 WHEN TO SEEK MEDICAL ATTENTION: